cjus/godir/README.md

 # godir
-Goto Directory - A fuzzy directory navigation tool
+Goto Directory - A fuzzy directory navigation tool for command line Ninjas

 Godir is CLI tool that allows you to quickly navigate to a directory based on a pattern.